 Nobody plans for these things to happen, but sometimes they do.
 As the professional consulting industry continues to grow, so too will the number of E&O claims made.
 When it comes to purchasing Consultant Insurance, you will never regret having coverage.

-Now, let’s set debunk those myths:
+Now, let’s set debunk some myths:

 #1.
 “I always take extra precautions; this won’t happen to me.”